funIntentions/flow/readme.txt

 < Selection Tab >

-+ Displays the load profile of the world structure you have selected
++ Displays the load profile and the devices of the world structure you have selected

 < Supply and Demand Tab >

-+ Supply (Currently not updated)
++ Supply
-    Will display which power plants are producing how much power
+    Displays which power plants are producing how much power
 + Demand
     Displays the current demand in the simulation in real time as the simulation updates

-< Price and Emissions Tab > // TODO: explain in more depth
+< Price and Emissions Tab >

 + Price
     Displays how the price of electricity changes as demand increases
 + Emissions
     Displays how the emissions produced to meet demand change as demand increases

+< Daily Trends Tab >
+The date picker allows you to select any day from the simulation period and see the fluctuations in price, emissions and demand during that day.

++ Price
+    Displays the changing cost of electricity ($/kWh) during the currently selected day.
++ Emissions
+    Displays the changing emissions produced to meet electricity (g/kWh) demands during the currently selected day.
++ Demand
+    Displays the changing demand for electricity during the currently selected day.

 |------------------------------------------|
 | Editing Structures (In Structure Editor) |